Logo Design

 This lesson is to help you learn about shapes, text, texture and alignment.

-Also it will help you learn about moving artwork between two programs (photoshop and Illustrator).
+Also it will help you learn about moving artwork between two programs (Illustrator and photoshop).

 Follow all the steps of the PDF.
 When you get to the add texture section see Mr. Vincent to help with transferring your artwork to Photoshop.